runeasgar/docker_drupal_stack/README.md

 3. While in the newly cloned repo directory, run `docker-compose --x-networking up -d`.

 When this is finished running, you will have 4 networked containers, each running a service:
-* Varnish with the hostname `drupal_varnish`, accessible via port 80 on docker host.
+* Varnish with the hostname `drupal_varnish_1`, accessible via port 80 on docker host.
-* Apache with the hostname `drupal_web`, accessible via port 8080 on the docker host.
+* Apache with the hostname `drupal_web_1`, accessible via port 8080 on the docker host.
-* PHP-FPM with the hostname `drupal_php_fpm`, accessible via port 9000 to the other two containers.
+* PHP-FPM with the hostname `drupal_php_fpm_1`, accessible via port 9000 to the other two containers.
-* MySQL with the hostname `drupal_mysql`, accessible via port 3306 to the other two containers.
+* MySQL with the hostname `drupal_mysql_1`, accessible via port 3306 to the other two containers.
-  * `drupal_mysql` is also the MySQL server address you'll supply to Drupal installations.
+  * `drupal_mysql_1` is also the MySQL server address you'll supply to Drupal installations.

 ## Next steps
 Once your containers are all running, you can: